 – delivery management

 and much more.

 But the main point is not to save money on the development, the main point is getting users onboard.
-Once, we would have users who are after the main feature – social, there is a reason in the work on monetization model.
+Once, we would have users who are after the main feature – social, there is a reason for the work on the monetization model.